 Learn / Nature, Adventure and Good Vibes at Hawaii Luxury Rehabs

-Hawaii is the quintessential holiday destination – and for good reason.
+Hawaii is the quintessential holiday destination—and for good reason.
 From the rainbow-hued reefs of Lana’i to the volcanic peaks of Mauna Kea and the verdant valleys in between, this Pacific wonderland has something for everyone.
 Luxury rehabs in Hawaii leverage the islands’ abundance of activities, and the power of its thriving nature, to offer a treatment experience in the true aloha spirit.
-Rehabs here tend to embody the following:
+Rehabs here tend to embody Hawaii’s island lifestyle:

 Most rehabs in Hawaii are located on the Big Island.

 Hawaii’s best-known and most developed island, Oahu is home to Honolulu, the most populous city in the state.
 Waikiki Beach is most popular with tourists, while the island’s famous North Shore draws surfers from around the world in the swell season.

 Separated into east and west by a valley running down its center, the west side of Maui hosts beachfront resort areas like Kaanapali.
 Hana, on the undeveloped east side of the island, is full of stunning nature reserves accessed by the Hana Highway, which takes visitors past wonders like the Seven Sacred Pools.

 Known as the “Garden Isle,” Kauai’s heavy rains mean it boasts some of the greenest rainforests in the state.
 Natural wonders here include the Wailua River, Waimea Canyon, and the rugged Nā Pali Coast.